What types of providers are eligible for credentialing?

 What are the steps in the credentialing process?

-Step 3: You will receive an application and supporting documents by mail.
+Step 2: You will update the CAQH application for providers or receive an application by email for Facilities.
 Complete the application, review the Application Checklist, then submit your application.

 Practitioners must cooperate with all quality improvement activities and allow Midlands Choice the use of practitioner performance data for quality improvement initiatives.
 Practitioners must also make available to Midlands Choice patients' medical records to process claims and perform necessary quality assurance and quality improvement programs.